Marco0201/Network-Hunt/README.md

 python manage.py migrate
 ```

 Then finally, you can run the server.
-Additionally you can also create a superuser.

 ```python
 python manage.py runserver